Sant Singh Maskeen

 Sant Singh Maskeen (1934–2005) was a prominent Sikh scholar and theologian known for his expertise of Gurmat and Gurbani.
 He was honoured with the rare title of "Panth Rattan" for his services to mankind by the Shiromani Gurdwara Parbandhak Committee.

 Early life

-Maskeen ji was born in 1934 at Lakki Marwat (now in Pakistan) to father Kartar Singh and mother Ram Kaur.
+Maskeen was born in 1934 at Lakki Marwat (now in Pakistan) to father Kartar Singh and mother Ram Kaur.
 In 1958 he was married to Sunder Kaur.
 He had three sons and two daughters.
 He pursued his primary education at Khalsa School (now in Pakistan) and then went to Government High School.
 Soon, around the age of 12, he experienced the turmoil of Partition of India in 1947, due to which, his family migrated to India and settled in Alwar, Rajasthan.
 Here, he could not continue his studies due to the language barrier because his education back in Pakistan was in Urdu and Persian.
 Due to poor living conditions at home, he then started looking for jobs.
 He worked in a factory for about three months.